Psychology

 Purpose

-It is the purpose of the Department of Psychological Sciences to provide a liberal arts, undergraduate foundation with a basic understanding of the theories, principles, facts, approaches, and methods of research in psychology.
+The Department of Psychological Sciences aims to provide a liberal arts, undergraduate foundation with a basic understanding of the theories, principles, facts, approaches, and methods of research in psychology.
 The goal of the department is to aid the student in (1) acquiring knowledge and developing skills for entry-level professional service, (2) understanding and embracing the scientific nature of the field, (3) preparing for entry into graduate programs, (4) receiving a Christian perspective of psychology, and (5) expanding an understanding of self and others with an appreciation of the origin and nature of individual differences from the psychological viewpoint.

 High School Preparation

-A strong academic background with emphasis on biology, computer skills, mathematics, and social sciences will be valuable for aspiring psychology majors.
+A strong academic background with an emphasis on critical thinking, biology, computer skills, mathematics, social sciences and writing composition skills will be valuable for aspiring psychology majors.

 Application for Admission

-Students seeking to pursue a degree in the Department of Psychological Sciences will be admitted upon completion of the following admission criteria:
+Students seeking a degree in the Department of Psychological Sciences will be admitted upon completion of the following admission criteria:

 • Submission of departmental application in the fall semester of the student’s sophomore year.
 Applications must be obtained from and returned to the department.